code-mphi/ECOGEN/docs/sphinx_docs/source/Chap3_1_4initialConditions.rst

 Euler
 ~~~~~
-Single phase flow.
+Single-phase flow.
 In this case, the :xml:`<mixture>` node is absent and the :xml:`<dataFluid>` node contains the following attributes or nodes:

+- :xml:`density` or :xml:`temperature`: Initial density or temperature of the fluid, real number (unit: kg/m3 or K (SI)), respectively.
 - Attribute :xml:`temperature`: Initial temperature of the fluid, real number (unit: K (SI)).
 - Attribute :xml:`pressure`: Initial pressure of the fluid, real number (unit: Pa(SI)).
 - Node :xml:`<velocity>`: With :xml:`x`, :xml:`y` and :xml:`z` attributes setting the initial values for the components of the velocity vector, real numbers (unit: m/s (SI)).